A 'person of interest' is being held in Oregon deaths of 4 women after governor revokes commutation - KTVZ

 The women’s bodies were found in wooded areas around Portland, Oregon, between February and May.
 Officials have not released any information about how the women died or why Calhoun is considered a person of interest in the investigation.
 He has not been charged.

-Calhoun did not immediately respond to an email sent through the Snake River Correctional Institution’s inmate communication system, and a call to the most recent defense attorney listed in Calhoun’s online court records was not immediately returned.
+Calhoun did not immediately respond to an email sent through the Snake River Correctional Institution’s inmate communication system.

+Scott Leonard, a court-appointed attorney who represented Calhoun in the 2019 burglary case, said he no longer represents Calhoun and had no comment.

 The Multomah County District Attorney’s office said in a statement Monday that investigators have identified “at least one person of interest” in the cases and have “interviewed multiple people” as part of the investigation.